Tyondai Braxton - solo electronics and video

 Dawn of Midi - Aakaash Israni (bass), Amino Belyamani (piano), Qasim Naqvi (drums)

-A don’t miss double bill of America’s most inventive musicians.
+A don’t miss double bill of New York's most inventive musicians.

 Composer, electronic musician and former Battles front man, Tyondai Braxton brings together electronic and modern orchestral elements in his thrilling new solo show.